CPA vs CPS: Cost Per Action vs Cost Per Sale in Affiliate Marketing (2026)

 • Don’t need to pre-sell customers

-• Some of them are usually capped (ou can only get X amount of leads)
+• Some of them usually have limited slots (you can only get X amount of leads)

 • Low payouts compared to CPS offers